ncd23/databases/week-1/create-ec2-server.md

 10) After you have signed up, go to [http://alestic.com] (alestic.com) and click on "us-east-1" under the _Ubuntu AMIs_ header.

-11) Select the _Ubuntu 11.04 Natty EBS boot_ instance by clicking [aws-launch-13x15.png](the orange triangle), which will open a link in AWS launching a new instance.
+11) Select the _Ubuntu 10.04 LTS Lucid EBS boot_ instance by clicking [aws-launch-13x15.png](the orange triangle), which will open a link in AWS launching a new instance.

 12) Select Continue